 - Bloodline Champions has the Glutton bloodline who explicitly has earth magic powers.
 Some of the Ravener's abilities are named in manners that imply this, but their background does not mention such abilities what so ever, so the in-game abilities may very well just be named for Rule of Cool.

-- Pokémon is sort of weird about this, in that it splits Earth-based powers into separate categories.
+- Pokémon is sort of weird about this, in that it splits Earth-based powers into 2 separate categories Rock and Ground.
 This is something of an artifact from the first generation.
 The Rock-type attacks are solely involved with chucking stones and using it for a variety of uses while the Ground-type is a hodgepodge of different Earth powers like sand (Sand Tomb, Sandstorm), mud (Mud Slap, Mud Bomb), lava (Earth Power), bones (Bone Club, Bonemerang), tremors (Earthquake, Magnitude), drills (Drill Run), fissures (...Fissure), and travelling in it (Dig), among other abilities.

-- The "Earth element" theme has returned with a vengeance since the introduction of the ability Sand Stream, which allows a Pokémon to invoke this trope by its mere presence: Tyranitar and Hippowdon's appearance unleashes a permanent sandstorm that slowly damages all non-Steel, Rock, or Ground-type mons while giving various boosts to the owners of specific abilities (almost all of which have the aforementioned typing) and boosting the Special Defense of all Rock types by a whopping 50%, which is especially noteworthy because Rock types tend to have otherwise poor Special Defense.
+- The "Earth element" theme has returned with a vengeance since the introduction of the ability Sand Stream, which allows a Pokémon to invoke this trope by its mere presence: Tyranitar and Hippowdon's appearance unleashes a permanent sandstorm that slowly damages all non-Steel, Rock, or Ground-type mons while giving various boosts to the owners of specific abilities (almost all of which have the aforementioned typing, and those that don't become immune to the damage) and boosting the Special Defense of all Rock types by a whopping 50%, which is especially noteworthy because Rock types tend to have otherwise poor Special Defense.
 "Sand teams" are a major force on the competitive scene and feature prominently in the fifth generation's "weather war".

 - As of Generation 6, Sand Stream no longer summons a permanent sandstorm, instead acting as a free use of the move upon switching in or gaining the ability (5 turn duration, or 8 if holding a particular item).
 All other aspects remain, though, and Sand teams are still a force to be reckoned with.